b0n541/jskat/README.md

 We build every push to develop with GitHub actions.
 We also build on every pull request.

-We develop according the GitFlow workflow: http://nvie.com/posts/a-successful-git-branching-model/
+We develop according the GitHub flow: https://docs.github.com/en/get-started/using-github/github-flow

 So if you want to contribute to JSkat please create a feature branch from the `develop` branch and create pull requests towards the `develop` branch.